New reports show an increase in Arizona election worker turnover

 Feb.
 12

-Midterm elections may be nine months away, but a new report finds Arizona counties have had more turnover among election workers than in any other Western state.
+Midterm elections may be a few months away, but a new report finds Arizona counties have had more turnover among election workers than in any other Western state.

-In the study, a nonpartisan group, Issue One, found that all 15 Arizona counties have experienced turnover, including in at least one chief election position.
+In the study, a nonpartisan group called Issue One found all 15 Arizona counties have experienced turnover, including in at least one chief election position.

 Since 2020, allegations of fraud have led to an increase in political violence, which resulted in the attack on the Capitol and threats against election officials and workers.